FAQ

 Aren't you just a failed filmmaker?

 This is one of the most popular misperceptions of film critics out there, and I can admit that I wanted to become a director.
 When I was 10.
 Right before I wanted to be an astronaut.
-I have no interest whatsoever in making movies; I love them too much.
-This cliché is typically used by filmmakers who can't take criticism and have little imagination/ability dishing it back out (or fan-boys who are pure models of the stereotype but can't bring themselves to admit it).
+I have no interest in making movies; I love them too much.

 Back to Top